mcastillo40/Rick-And-Morty-DB/README.md

 	Ricks are from dimensions – they can only be from 1 dimension.
 This is a 1 to many relationship

-	Ricks are a certain type – they can only be 1 type.
+	Ricks are a certain type – they can only be of 1 type.
 This is a 1 to many relationship.

-	Ricks can capture/use different Mortys – This is a many-to-many relationship where a Rick can own many Mortys and a Morty can be owned by many Ricks.
+	Ricks can capture/use different Mortys – This is a many-to-many relationship where a Rick can own many Mortys.

 	Mortys have attacks – this is considered a many-to-many relationship.

-	Morty’s can have multiple attacks and different Mortys can have the same type of attack.
+	Morty’s can have multiple attacks of different abilities.